GreatCheda/alx-system_engineering-devops/0x00-shell_basics/README.md

-This displays the content in a directory
+This changes the working directory to the user home deirctory